 Take breaks between one and another braiding session and don’t keep them for too long.

 And the last, but not the least important thing, be very patient with the removal process.
-Take off your braids carefully and detangle your hair with a lot of patience and use conditioning products if you need them.
+Take off your braids carefully and detangle your hair with a lot of patience.
+Always use a detangling spray, oil, or slip-heavy conditioner to safely remove shed hair and prevent breakage before washing.

 If you don’t use them when you unbraid your hair, you need to use them anyway before shampooing it.
 Wash your hair very gently the first time after having your hair braided.